pwighton/fs-docker/notes/20210218-infant-fs-from-scratch.md

 export NR_BIN=/home/ubuntu/environment/baby2/niftyreg-bin
 ```

-Define build params for this specific build:
+Define the build params for this specific build:
 - `FS_GIT_REMOTE`: The git remote to use to fetch FreeSurfer's source code
 - `FS_GIT_ID`:  The git commitID or branch name to use with FreeSurfer's git repo
 - `FS_GIT_ANNEX_REMOTE`: The remote of FreeSurfer's git annex repo